 3. Al Qurum Beach

-Al Qurum beach is the ultimate beach location, with a mesmerizing landscape and numerous activities lined up for visitors.
+Al Qurum Beach is the ultimate city beach location, with a mesmerizing landscape and numerous activities lined up for visitors.
 It is located centrally in Muscat and is famous for being one of the longest beaches in Oman, with a coastline spread across 4 km.

 The beach is beautiful, with palm trees lined across the coastline.
 You can relax on the beach’s soft sand or make the most of your trip by jet-skiing or snorkelling.
 It has many cafes, restaurants, and malls nearby, so you can grab a bite after enjoying an adventurous day at the beach.